Out of Many Scattered Things: Lady Stardust

 “Bolt me in.”
 It’s not a request.
 Pray for those who are in ships.
 Those whose business has to do with fish.

-Bolt me in.” she hurls the words at him, like a rain of burning oil, like arrows so thick they block the sun, like something so dangerous that he will be able to remember why and how she’d forced him into killing her.
+Bolt me in.” she hurls the words at him, like a rain of burning oil, like arrows fired thick enough to block the sun, like something so dangerous he’ll remember why and how she’d forced him into killing her.

 “Kill the music,” Jasper calls to Tendo.

-“Okay,” Tendo says, stressed and sharp and right in her ear.
-“Serge, hang in there brother.
+“Okay.”
+Tendo is stressed and stressed and sharp and right in her ear.
+Coming through the helmet.
+“Serge, hang in there, brother.
 Cait’s coming for you.”

 The drill begins.
 Her face is numb, her hands are cold, her eyes are bright and wide and hot.
 One two three four, Lightcap thinks.
 Two two three four.
 Pray for those who are in ships and those whose business has to do with fish.
 Those concerned with every lawful traffic and those who conduct them.
 Repeat a prayer also, repeat a prayer also, repeat a prayer also, repeat a prayer also—one two three four, two two three four, three two three four, four two three four.
 Superconduct.
 And supercollide.

-“One two three four,” Jasper counts with her over the whine of the drill.
-She feels the pressure on the back of the helmet.
+“One two three four.”
+Jasper counts with her over the whine of the drill.
 “Two two three four, three two three four—”

-The opening chords of Ziggy Stardust sound loud in her ears.
+The opening chords of Ziggy Stardust are loud in her ears.

 “—four two three four,” Jasper says, slowing down to count right along with the new rhythm, doing it for her, doing it because it will make it easier.
 Easier for her.

-She feels the deep burn of metal breaking skin, the prick and pressure of electrode extension, the danger of a waiting precipice before sliding right over a nonexistent edge in an avalanche of something bright and burning, four three two one—
+She feels the hot shock and the deep burn of metal breaking skin, the prick and pressure of electrode extension, the danger of a waiting precipice before sliding over a nonexistent edge in an avalanche, bright and burning, four three two one—

 Ziggy played guitar